Sedum adolphi 'Firestorm'

 Sedum adolphii 'Firestorm'

-Sedum adolphi 'Firestorm' is a striking succulent up to 8 inches (20 cm) tall, that forms a lovely, low mat of trailing stems.
-The leaves are greenish-yellow with red margins in bright light or cool temperatures.
+Sedum adolphi 'Firestorm' is a beautiful low-growing succulent with trailing stems and greenish-yellow leaves with red margins in bright light or cool temperatures.
+It grows up to 8 inches (20 cm) tall.
 The white, star-shaped flowers add winsome contrast to the leaf color and those fiery margins.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).